sharabshrestha99/sarabshrestha.com.np/CONTRIBUTE.md

 # Contributing to Sharab Shrestha Portfolio Website

+A guide to contributing effectively to the Sharab Shrestha portfolio website.

 Thank you for considering contributing to this project!
 Your help is appreciated.
 This document outlines the process and rules to make your contribution smooth and effective.

+Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a welcoming community.

 ## How to Contribute